Lucianoquintela/Lucianoquintela/README.md

 👋 Oi, eu sou @Lucianoquintela
 Nasci em caucaia no ano de 2006
-Atualmente estou cursando análise e desenvolvimento de sistemas

-HOBIES:

-● Assitir Ben 10
+- 👀 I’m interested in ...

-● Assitir Naruto
+● Assitir Naruto,One piece,
+boruto,arqueiro.
 ● Jogar Gta SanAndreas
 ● Programação
 ● Filmes

+- 🌱 no momento estou estudando análise e desenvolvimento de sistemas
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...

 CONTATOS: